How to Support Your Student

 Reverse culture shock

-Remember that culture shock can happen upon return to the United States as well.
-Upon returning home, you may find that your student experiences disorientation and a yearning for the host culture.
+Remember that culture shock can happen upon return as well.
+When they get back, you may find that your student experiences disorientation and a yearning for their host culture.
 The steps they took to adjust to the host environment will be useful in readjustment to the home environment: keep busy and set goals.
 Remind your student to give it time to readjust and to keep an open mind.

-Some students who did not experience culture shock while abroad will instead suffer from it upon their return home.
-Parents can use the same tools outlined above for culture shock overseas to help the student adjust to reverse culture shock at home.
+Some students who did not experience culture shock while away will instead suffer from it upon their return home.
+Parents can use the same tools outlined above for culture shock in the host destination to help the student adjust to reverse culture shock at home.

-Please remember that the Study Abroad Office is also available for help, and that we are interested in talking with your student about their experiences, seeing their photographs, and helping them readjust to life back on campus.
+Please remember that the Study Abroad & Away Office is also available for help, and that we're always excited to talk with your student about their experiences, seeing their photographs, and helping them readjust to life back on campus.
 We offer a reentry conference to meet the students’ needs, and will advertise activities on our website, as well as informing the student directly.

 One Last Thing